sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 assertThat(buf.readInt(), is(42));
 ```

-It also has a richer set of access methods that will help you access the content of a buffer more conveniently.
-For example, it has accessor methods for unsigned primitives, searches, and string conversions.
+It has a richer set of access methods to more easily access a buffer's contents.
+For example, it has accessor methods for unsigned integers, searches, and strings (specifying a `CharSet`).

 ### Extensibility

-It's impossible to subclass `java.nio.ByteBuffer`, but you can with `ByteBuf`.
+You can't subclass `java.nio.ByteBuffer`, but you can with `ByteBuf`.
 An abstract skeletal implementation is also provided for your convenience.
-This means, you can implement your own buffer implementation, such as file-backed ones, composite ones, and even a hybrid.
+You can thus write your own buffer implementation, such as file-backed ones, composite ones, and even a hybrid.

 ### Performance

-When a new `java.nio.ByteBuffer` is allocated, its content always must be filled with zeroes.
-This 'zeroing' process consumes both CPU cycles and memory bandwidth.
-Safety is a good thing, but what practically happens is that a buffer is almost always filled from other data sources as soon as it is allocated.
+When a new `java.nio.ByteBuffer` is allocated, its content is filled with zeroes.
+This "zeroing" consumes CPU cycles and memory bandwidth.
+Normally, the buffer is then immediately filled from some data source, so the zeroing did no good.

-`java.nio.ByteBuffer` relies on the garbage collector of the JVM for reclamation of itself.
-It works OK for heap buffers, but it never does for direct buffers.
-By design, direct buffers are expected to live long, and therfore, trying to allocate many short-living direct NIO buffers often leads to an `OutOfMemoryError`.
-Also, deallocating a direct buffer explicitly using the hidden proprietary API isn't very fast either.
+To be reclaimed, `java.nio.ByteBuffer` relies on the JVM garbage collector.
+It works OK for heap buffers, but not direct buffers.
+By design, direct buffers are expected to live a long time.
+Thus, allocating many short-lived direct NIO buffers often causes an `OutOfMemoryError`.
+Also, deallocating a direct buffer explicitly using the (hidden, proprietary) API isn't very fast.

-The life cycle of `ByteBuf` is bound to its reference count.
-When the reference count of a `ByteBuf` becomes zero, it's underlying memory region (byte[] or a direct buffer) is explicitly dereferenced, deallocated, or returned to the pool.
+A `ByteBuf`'s life cycle is bound to its reference count.
+When its count goes to zero, its underlying memory region (`byte[]` or direct buffer) is explicitly dereferenced, deallocated, or returned to the pool.

-Netty also provides a solid buffer pool implementation that does not waste CPU cycles or memory bandwidth for zeroing the buffer:
+Netty also provides a solid buffer pool implementation that does not waste CPU cycles or memory bandwidth with zeroing its buffer:

 ```java
 ByteBufAllocator alloc = PooledByteBufAllocator.DEFAULT;